JphanACC/ShowCases/README.md

     2. follow other artists (have their own follow sidebar). <br>
     3. read other artists' posts and their gallery. <br>
     4. go to their own gallery (which are their posts) and edit/delete them.
+    5. see the number and see the followers and following other users. <br>

 The app can:
     1. allow user to close trending panel, which shows most liked posts in descending order.